Analyzing NYC Caffeine Deprivation through Location Intelligence

 There are a large number of factors which go into the decision-making process of where to place a coffee shop.
 As well as population and existing services other demographic and economic factors should be considered.
 This could include market profile tourist and commuter numbers and footfall (keep reading to find out more specifics!).

 Whether it’s expansion consolidation or performance monitoring - location data is critical to avoid million-dollar mistakes in site selection.
-Leading retailers such as Ikea Decathlon Gap and Group Dynamite use our solutions to identify whitespace understand catchments locate customers and - ultimately - pinpoint the most successful locations.
+Leading retailers such as Decathlon, Gap and Group Dynamite use our solutions to identify whitespace understand catchments locate customers and - ultimately - pinpoint the most successful locations.
 You can read more about this here.

 How could I use this analysis?